 arteries) that usually causes angina.

-Find out more in our Angina booklet, Cardiac syndrome X information sheet and Coronary artery spasm information sheet.
+Find out more in our Angina booklet, Microvascular angina information sheet and Coronary artery spasm information sheet.

 Can I prevent angina?

 Unfortunately you can’t reverse coronary heart disease, which causes angina, but you can help delay your arteries narrowing.
 To do this it's important to:

 Your doctor may be able to tell whether you have angina from the symptoms that you describe.
 Alternatively, they may want to carry out a health check or send you for some tests such as an ECG, coronary angiogram or heart scan.

 There is medication available that may help control your symptoms.
 Your doctor might also suggest you take medication to reduce your risk of a heart attack or stroke.

 Some people need treatments such as a coronary angioplasty or heart bypass surgery to help treat their coronary heart disease and angina.

 Living a healthy lifestyle can help manage your symptoms and is also a very important part of your treatment.